Yibin University

-Yibin University (宜宾学院 (YIbin College)) is a provincial public college in Yibin, Sichuan, China.
+Yibin University (宜宾学院 (Yibin College)) is a provincial public college in Yibin, Sichuan, China.
+It is administered by the Sichuan Provincial People's Government and co-supported by the provincial and Yibin municipal governments.

+The university traces its history to Yibin Normal College, established in 1978.
+It took its current form in 2001 after merging with the Yibin Branch of the Sichuan Institute of Education, becoming the first undergraduate-level institution in Yibin.
+Since then, it has developed into an institution offering programs in education, engineering, management, arts, and other fields.

 History

 In 1975, Sichuan Normal College established a pilot class called "Come and go" in Maiba Township, Lizhuang District, which was named as the Yibin Branch of Sichuan Normal University.
 This was the predecessor of Yibin College.
 In June 1977, the school was restructured into Yibin Regional Communist Labor University.
 On December 28, 1978, the State Council of the People's Republic of China approved the establishment of Yibin Normal College on the basis of Yibin Regional Communist Labor University.
 At that time, the campus was located in Baimiao Village, Maiba Township, Nanxi County (now Li Zhuang Town, Cuiping District, Yibin City), and three majors were approved.
 In 1985, the school relocated to Jiangbei, Qiaoxi Bay, Yibin City (now Anfu Street, Cuiping District).
 In 1993, the Ministry of Education of the People's Republic of China approved the renaming of the school to Yibin Normal Higher Vocational College.
 In May 2001, the Ministry of Education of the People's Republic of China agreed to integrate the educational resources of Yibin Normal Higher Vocational College and the Yibin Branch of Sichuan Education College to establish Yibin College at the undergraduate level.

 With the completion and opening of the waterfront campus in the Sanjiang New Area University City, Yibin University has also begun to strive for the granting of master's degree awarding units and discuss upgrading to a university, in order to promote the development of science and technology innovation industries and educational undertakings in Yibin City.